 Each digital asset traded on the Nash Exchange has its own minimum trade size.
 For example, for NEO, the minimum is 0.01 NEO, and for GAS it is 0.000001 GAS.
 Minimum trade sizes are indicated within the Nash platform.

 - Maximum trade size

 There is no maximum trade size.
-However, you must have sufficient funds in the trading contract to cover any orders and related fees.
+However, you must have sufficient funds in the Nash Channels to cover any orders and related fees.
 Furthermore, your daily trading volume must not surpass the limits set by your KYC verification tier.
 Details on daily limits and how to extend them can be found within the Nash platform.

 Deposits, withdrawals and transfers

 Nash charges no fees for deposits, withdrawals and transfers (either between user accounts or to external accounts).
 However, many assets require a network fee in order to process transactions.
-For these assets, a small network fee will be deducted from transfers between your personal account and the trading contract, as well as from transfers to external accounts.
+For these assets, a small network fee will be deducted from transfers between your Nash wallet and the Nash Channels, as well as from transfers to external accounts.
 The network fee will be indicated within the Nash platform whenever you make a transfer.

 Our GraphQL API offers an alternative means of interacting with the Nash Exchange, allowing you to automate commands you could otherwise enter manually via the web or mobile interface.

 For more information on the Nash trading API, please see our documentation: api-ts-docs.nash.io